RedBlaze908/RedBlaze908/README.md

 ### About me:

 - sono giovane 😂
-- Informatica e Telecomunicazioni 🎓
+- IT and telecommunications 🎓
 - Developer - Web Dveloper - Gamer

 - 🔭 I don't currently work